FAQs – THE REHABILITATION PROCESS

 - Residential drug rehabilitation: How long?

-Q: Who should get rehabilitation help?
+Q: Who should get rehabilitation program help?

 A: Anyone diagnosed with a drug or alcohol abuse problem should consider rehabilitation.

 There are a number of signs you need substance abuse rehabilitation.
 If you have any of the following signs, you should speak to a qualified counselor to see if you’d be a good candidate for rehab.

 - You can’t stop drinking or using your drug-of-choice despite the problems it causes.